SlyCooperReloadCoded/SlyCooperReloadCoded/README.md

 **My advice:**

+- Functional humans don't use artificial intelligence as a replacement for literacy skills or other basic brain capabilities.
 - Facts don't care about your feelings.
 - Interpreting a person's words before interpreting their intent has disasterous results.
 - Treat others the way you want to be treated.